datastaxdevs/workshop-graphql-netflix/README.md

 The Netlify deploy button will:

-- Create a new repository for you on Github (an unrelated _copy_, not a fork)
+- Create a new repository for you on Github (Note: it's an unrelated _copy_, not a fork)
 - Create a site on Netlify (and deploy a nonworking build of the app, which lacks the DB connection parameters still)
 - Link the two together.